kumahq/kuma/UPGRADE.md

 ## Upgrade to `1.2.0`

-One of the changes introduced by Kuma 1.2.0 is renaming `Remote Control Planes` to `Zone Control Planes`.
+One of the changes introduced by Kuma 1.2.0 is renaming `Remote Control Planes` to `Zone Control Planes` and `Dataplane Ingress` to `Zone Ingress`.
 We think this change makes the naming more consistent with the rest of the application and also removes some of unnecessary confusion.

 As a result of this renaming, some values and arguments in multizone/kubernetes environment changed.
 You can read below more.